Muthukumar-Subramaniam/install-k8s-on-linux/README.md

    * Choose a CIDR prefix that provides sufficient address space for your cluster.

 #### Step 5) Run the setup.py script to prepare the environment for the Ansible playbook.
+   The setup script validates all configuration files, prompts you to select a CNI plugin (Calico or Cilium), and prepares the inventory.
    ```
    ./setup.py
    ```